A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Conclusion

-Our methodology opens a new approach to study fragmentation processes within molecular clouds.
-We plan in a future work to define a metric to quantify how the subdivision of our structures deviates from a scale-free, i.e. fractal, process.
-However, the fractality coefficient we define can be reapplied to analyse the subdivision of dendrograms \citep{rosolowsky_structural_2008} in order to study the hierarchy in column density, instead of hierarchy in scales as it is done presently.
+Our methodology provides a new approach to studying fragmentation processes within molecular clouds.
+We are planning future work to define a metric to quantify how the subdivision of our structures deviates from a scale-free, or fractal, process.
+However, the fractality coefficient we define can be reapplied to analyse the subdivision of dendrograms \citep{rosolowsky_structural_2008} in order to study the hierarchy in column density instead of hierarchy in scales as is done in the present paper.
 By studying the hierarchy in density using dendrograms, it is possible to investigate the cascade from a larger dynamic.

 One of the goals of this work is to provide tools to study the links between multi-scale structure of gas and the multiplicity of YSOs/NESTs.
-But the current study is limited by the scale dynamics of the gas to which we have access, from 6$~$kAU to 26$~$kAU.
-In order to better investigate the link between multiple systems (< 1$~$kAU), the UWPs of high order multiplicity (< 10$~$kAU) \citep{joncour_multiplicity_2017} and the small stellar groups (NESTs, \citealt{joncour_multiplicity_2018}) together with the multi-scale hierarchical cascade of the gas, we would need to investigate scales smaller than 6$~$kAU.
-Indeed, at this stage we cannot explain the high multiplicity observed in these stellar structures which contain more than 4 YSOs each.
-In order to probe scales smaller than 6$~$kAU in NGC$~$2264, more observations need to be carried out using the NOrthern Extended Millimeter Array (NOEMA, the updated Plateau de Bure Interferometer \citealt{guilloteaunoema1992}) or the Atacama Large Millimeter Array (ALMA, \citealt{wooten_thompson2009}) facilities. \\
+However, the current study is limited by the scale dynamics of the gas to which we have access, from 6$~$kAU to 26$~$kAU.
+In order to better investigate the link between multiple systems (< 1$~$kAU), the UWPs of high-order multiplicity (< 10$~$kAU) \citep{joncour_multiplicity_2017}, and the small stellar groups (NESTs, \citealt{joncour_multiplicity_2018}) together with the multi-scale hierarchical cascade of the gas, we would need to investigate scales smaller than 6$~$kAU.
+Indeed, at this stage we cannot explain the high multiplicity observed in these stellar structures which contain more than four YSOs each.
+In order to probe scales smaller than 6$~$kAU in NGC$~$2264, more observations need to be carried out using the NOrthern Extended Millimeter Array (NOEMA, the updated Plateau de Bure Interferometer \citealt{guilloteaunoema1992}), or the Atacama Large Millimeter Array (ALMA, \citealt{wooten_thompson2009}) facilities. \\